-This Vessel Entries And Transit - "VEAT"- data is offered by the Washington State Department of Ecology (Ecology) in response to public requests for information about commercial vessel traffic in Washington waters.
+This Vessel Entries and Transits (VEAT) data is offered by the Washington State Department of Ecology (Ecology) in response to public requests for information about commercial vessel traffic in Washington waters.
 The data identifies vessels tracked by Ecology.
 These include:

-- Cargo and passenger vessels 300 gross tons and larger; and - Tank ships and tank barges, transporting oil, of any tonnage. - Starting in 2007, VEAT data classifies tankers carrying edible oil or tallow as tank ships and not Cargo & Passenger (C&P) vessels.
+- Cargo and passenger vessels 300 gross tons and larger; and - Tank ships and tank barges, transporting oil, of any tonnage. - Starting in 2007, VEAT data classifies tankers carrying edible oil or tallow as tank ships and not cargo & passenger (C&P) vessels.
 This change reflects the change in the definition of "oil" under Washington State law.
-See page 2 - Tank Ship Classifications - in VEAT for detailed description of how tank ships are classified and counted for this report. - Starting in 2011, VEAT lists Articulated Tug Barge (ATB) transits separately.
+See page 3 tank ship classifications, in VEAT for detailed descriptions of how tank ships are classified and counted for this report. - Starting in 2011, VEAT lists Articulated Tug Barge (ATB) transits separately.
 See page 2.